Drakon (novel): Plot

 During the same time Kenneth Lafarge comes to Earth/2, ending up in a cornfield somewhere in Illinois.
 He starts with trying to contact the CIA, explaining why he is there and who Gwendolyn is, but everyone thinks he is insane and he is forced to fight his way out.
 However, this makes Carmaggio look deeper into Gwendolyn and her business, but he still cannot do much.
 At the same time he and Jennifer Feinberg start to develop a relationship.

 Jennifer follows her boss and a few other co-workers down to the Bahamas where IngolfTech's headquarters is located.
 Lafarge learns about Gwendolyn's location and also travels there, attempting a sneak attack on her headquarters.
 He is forced to retreat, however, when he is unable to fight off both the security and Gwendolyn herself.

 Lafarge returns to New York and contact Carmaggio and explains everything to him.
 Carmaggio agrees to help him stop Gwendolyn and recruits some of his colleagues as well.
 Lafarge provides them with a small number of plasma rifles he has built with local technology.

 Gwendolyn returns to New York and buys the warehouse where she first came to Earth/2 and the area around it.
-She intends to open up a wormhole there and let through large numbers of soldiers to take over Earth/2.
+She intends to open up a wormhole there and let through large numbers of soldiers from her timeline to take over Earth/2.
 During a brief contact with Earth/1, she learns the Samothracians attacked Earth but were beaten back "only just."
 Both Carmaggio and Lafarge decide that this is their best and only chance they have to stop Gwendolyn.
 They attack the warehouse and fight Gwendolyn and her security forces.
 Lafarge and Gwendolyn battle, damaging the wormhole generator and making it explode.
 Only Carmaggio and Jennifer survive.

-Afterwards Carmaggio and Jennifer take over IngolfTech, thanks to Lafarge hacking Gwen's records and creating a fake will.
+Afterwards Carmaggio and Jennifer marry and take over IngolfTech, thanks to Lafarge hacking Gwen's records and creating a fake will.
 At the same time, two of Gwendolyn's followers are traveling under the sea in a secret submarine and with them a cloned baby of Gwendolyn.